MikeAvgeros/bay-leaf-jobs/README.md

 -   ### Colour Scheme

-    -   The main colours used are black, yellow, cyan and red.
-The reason I chose these colours is because it adds a cyberpunk feel to the UI, which is the main concept of the game.
+    -   The main colours used are cyan, gray, dark violet and dark blue.

-    -   Black is used for the background together with the video.
+    -   Dark Blue is used for the headings, icons and when hovering the job cards.

-    -   Yellow is used for the borders of my HTML elements and some of the icons.
+    -   Dark violet is used for the job cards and the footer.

-    -   Cyan is used for all the text and some of the icons.
+    -   Cyan is used on the background of all the buttons.

-    -   Red is used for the main headings and hover effects of the buttons.
+    -   Gray is used for secondary text and navigation.

+    -   Black is used for normal paragraphs.

 -   ### Typography

     -   I have used [Google Fonts](https://fonts.google.com/) to import the fonts for the website.

-    -   The font that I imported is Tomorrow and the weight is 400 (Regular).
-I have used this font as it makes the design look more futuristic and cyberpunk which is the main concept of the game.
+    -   The font that I imported is Poppins and the weights are 500, 700, 900.
+I have used this font as it makes the design look fun and relaxed, which works well with the landing page images.

-    -   Sans Serif is used as the fallback font in case Tomorrow is not being imported into the site correctly.
+    -   Sans Serif is used as the fallback font in case Poppins is not being imported into the site correctly.

-    -   I am using fluid font sizes that grow together with the viewport width.
-This is achieved by using the clamp attribute and setting a fixed min and max size and a fluid desired size with the help of the viewport width unit (vw).

 -   ### Images

-    -   I have used [Unsplash](https://unsplash.com/) to source all the images of the game.
+    -   I have used [Pixabay](https://pixabay.com/) to source all the images of the website.
 You can find more information on the Credit section.

 -   ### Icons

-    -   I have used [fontawesome](https://fontawesome.com/) to source all the icons used in the game.
+    -   I have used [fontawesome](https://fontawesome.com/) to source all the icons used in the website.

 -   ### Structure & Layout

-    -   Due to the simplicity and nature of the project, I decided to create a single-page game as it created a smoother user-experience with an easier and more effective layout.
+    -   Materialize was used to structure the navbar, profile, forms and landing page.

-    -   CSS grid was used to structure the game as it allowed me to easily place all the elements in the page and make them fully responsive without the use of bootstrap.
+    -   CSS grid was also used to help position elements on the page including sticking the footer to the bottom and position the list elements of the navbar.

 # Technologies Used